 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is an excellent skill description that covers all key dimensions thoroughly.
-It provides specific concrete actions, two clearly differentiated operational modes, and an explicit comprehensive list of trigger terms.
-The description is concise yet information-dense, making it easy for Claude to select this skill appropriately.
+It provides specific concrete actions, clearly explains two operational modes, and includes an explicit and comprehensive list of trigger terms.
+The description is well-structured, uses third person voice correctly, and would allow Claude to confidently select this skill when Slack-related tasks arise.

 | Dimension | Reasoning | Score |